paketo-buildpacks/dotnet-execute/README.md

 ## Specifying a project path

-To specify a project subdirectory to be used as the root of the app, please use the BP_DOTNET_PROJECT_PATH environment variable at build time either directly (e.g. pack build my-app --env BP_DOTNET_PROJECT_PATH=./src/my-app) or through a project.toml file.
+To specify a project subdirectory (i.e. the directory containing your `.csproj`/`.fsproj`/`.vbproj` file), please use the BP_DOTNET_PROJECT_PATH environment variable at build time either directly (e.g. pack build my-app --env BP_DOTNET_PROJECT_PATH=./src/my-app) or through a project.toml file.
+This configuration does not apply to FDD, FDE or Self-Contained app deployments.